 If you grow indoors, how long does it take to grow a cannabis plant?
 This is mostly up to you.
 You can flip your plants very early in veg (especially useful when deploying a Sea of Green) or you can let them veg indefinitely while you train them pre-flower.

-Okay, so how long is the average amount of time it takes to grow cannabis?
+Okay, so how long is the average amount of time it takes to grow weed?
 We could say 4 months.
 But if you’ve understood this article, you’ll know that average times mean very little.
 It’s all about your strains, your set-up and your priorities.